tohAdam/tohAdam/README.md

 - 👋  Hi, I’m tohAdam
-- 👀  I’m interested in learning new things
+- 👀  I'm eager to expand my knowledge.
-- 🌱  I’m currently a freshman pursuing computer science
+- 🌱  I'm a freshman studying computer science right now.
 - 📫  How to reach me adamzpingay0@gmail.com

 <!---
 tohAdam/tohAdam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.